DarkFlippers/unleashed-firmware/documentation/file_formats/SubGhzFileFormats.md

 ## SubGhz `setting_user` File

 This file contains additional radio presets and frequencies for SubGhz application.
 It is used to add new presets and frequencies for existing presets.
-This file is be loaded on subghz application start and is located at path `/ext/subghz/assets/setting_user`.
+This file is being loaded on subghz application start and is located at path `/ext/subghz/assets/setting_user`.

 ### File Format